jmhobbs/Swiftmailer-Transport--AWS-SES/README.md

 It's a simple transport for use with Swiftmailer to send mail over AWS SES.

+As on December 2011, Amazon [provides an SMTP interface to SES](http://aws.amazon.com/ses/faqs/#21), so you may prefer to use Swiftmailer's built in SMTP transport.

 # Where do I put it?

 Whereever you want, so long as you include it in your code.